Digital color is a mess

 Color Management

-Know your target gamut, work in appropriate bit depth, tag your profiles.
+Know your target gamut.
+Pick sane bit depth.
+Tag profiles correctly.
 The rest is plumbing.